 Yes, this is a package management technique.
-Some folks do not find the need for a package manager because they know the packages intimately and know what files are installed by each package.
-Some users also do not need any package management because they plan on rebuilding the entire system when a package is changed.
+Some folks do not need a package manager because they know the packages intimately and know which files are installed by each package.
+Some users also do not need any package management because they plan on rebuilding the entire system whenever a package is changed.